-At the summer term Local Governing Board planning meeting in July, all governors are linked with a subject area of their choice.
-All we ask is that they stay with this subject or area for a minimum of 2 years so that a clear picture of that subject can be built up and relationships with staff can be developed.
+At the initial Autumn term meeting, all governors are linked with a subject area.
+Local governors stay with this subject or area for a minimum of 2 years so that a clear picture of that subject can be built up and relationships with staff can be developed.